Activities at Lion Corporation (Korea)

 4 Promoting an Educational Hygiene Program for Children in Cooperation with Happy Alliance*

-Lion Corporation Korea (LCK) signed a partnership agreement with Happy Alliance in August 2017 to engage in social contribution activities and promote a sustainable social contribution business model.
+LCK signed a partnership agreement with Happy Alliance in August 2017 to engage in social contribution activities and promote a sustainable social contribution business model.

 In August 2019, LCK carried out a number of programs, including teaching oral hygiene to some 600 students from the Gyeonggi-do local community child center at a summer health camp hosted by Happy Alliance.
 The participating children were given educational kits containing Kids safe toothbrushes and toothpaste (LCK’s kids brand in Korea) as well as booklets about tooth decay prevention so that they would be able to practice proper tooth brushing at home.

 Moving forward, LCK will continue its partnership with Happy Alliance to contribute to improving children’s quality of life.